Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ## Edit a queue type

-Edit a queue type to modify its name, the number of workers assigned to it or the executing priority.
+Edit a queue type to modify its name, the number of workers assigned to it or the execution priority.

 ### Prerequisites

+No prerequisites to fulfill.

-At least one queue type is created, see [Create a queue type](#create-a-queue-type).
+> [Info] The *Default* queue type is predefined.

 ### Procedure